THE ROYAL PRIESTHOOD

 “Do not marvel at this; for the hour is coming in which all who are in the graves will hear His voice

 “and come forth—those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation.
 (John 5:28,29)

 The Elect Receive Eternal Life in Advance of the Saved of Mankind

 Let us turn now to the seventeenth chapter of the Gospel of John.
 In this chapter the Lord Jesus speaks especially to the royal priesthood.

 Notice the parallels: “Authority over all flesh.”
 “All the earth is mine.”
-“To as many as thou hast given him.”
-“A peculiar treasure unto me.”
+“To as many as you have given him.”
+“A special treasure to me.”